Add the Attack component to the unit/building main object in order to allow it to attack enemy units/buildings.

 - Rotation Damping: Determines how smooth the weapon object rotation is, if the above option is enabled.

-- Weapon Idle Angles: When the attacker is in idle mode (does not have a target), then the weapon object will take this rotation (the rotation is defined here by Euler Angles).
+- Weapon Idle Angles: If the “Force Idle Rotation” is enabled and the attacker is in idle mode (does not have a target), then the weapon object will take this rotation (the rotation is defined here by Euler Angles).

 Line Of Sight (LOS):